City of London School: Notable people

 Many distinguished people have been part of the school either as pupils (see List of Old Citizens) or staff.

-Notable recent pupils include the actors Daniel Radcliffe from Harry Potter movies, Skandar Keynes, of The Chronicles of Narnia film series, Joe Alwyn of The Favourite and Harry Michell of Tom Brown's Schooldays and Feather Boy.
+Notable recent pupils include the actors Daniel Radcliffe from Harry Potter movies; Skandar Keynes of The Chronicles of Narnia film series; Joe Alwyn of The Favourite; and Harry Michell of Tom Brown's Schooldays and Feather Boy.

-Jack Crawford is a British born American football player who was drafted with the 158th overall pick in the 2012 NFL Draft by the Oakland Raiders.

-MJ Cole is an English DJ, record producer, musician and remixer.
-He is known as a pioneer of UK Garage Music, having been engineer and lead producer of tracks on the UK Garage label V.I.P.
-(Very Important Plastic) between 1997-1999 and a pirate radio DJ on London Underground FM, alongside the likes of the Dreem Teem.

 Jonathan Keates, a prize-winning writer, was an English master at the school.
 Sheila Gallagher was honoured for her service as a lollipop lady at the crossing to the school on Queen Victoria Street, in 2002.
-Horace Brearley, father of cricketer Mike Brearley, was also a master at the school.

 Old boys of the City of London School are known as Old Citizens. they may join the John Carpenter Club.
 Over 140 people listed in the Oxford Dictionary of National Biography were educated at the City of London School, and that includes only those who were already deceased at the time of writing.